Widening the Lens 2019

 The unique structure of this conference invites attending schools to assemble a “pod” of individuals, each of whom can play a role in advancing the diversity discussion at their school.
 Pods consist of two participants from each of seven constituencies: students, parents, teachers, administrators, diversity coordinators, alumni, and members of the Board of Trustees.
 Powerful learning and growth happen when we bring together this cross-section of voices and perspectives that exist within our own schools and share our challenges, experiences, and best practices with colleagues from peer schools.

-We are thrilled to announce the keynote speaker for our Widening the Lens Diversity Conference on November 9 will be Anthony (Tony) Jack.
+The keynote speaker for our Widening the Lens Diversity Conference on November 9 was Anthony (Tony) Jack.
 Dr. Jack is a junior fellow at the Harvard Society of Fellows and assistant professor of Education at the Harvard Graduate School of Education.
 He is the Author of The Privileged Poor: How Elite Colleges are Failing Disadvantaged Students, which was the 2018 recipient of the Thomas J. Wilson Memorial Prize by Harvard University Press.

 Photos by Kristen Beveridge